material-motion/material-motion/specifications/pattern.md

 Exactly how a plan is executed is less important than that it **is** executed by some other system.

-For example, a plan of "fade in" could reasonably be fulfilled by a built-in animation system.
-The same plan could also be fulfilled by a custom function executed.
+For example, a plan of "fade in" could reasonably be executed by a built-in animation system.
+The same plan could also be executed by a custom function executed.

 An ideal fulfillment will carefully balance the considerations of power consumption, event coordination, and user interaction.